Fires in the Paris Commune: Prussian bombing and the barricade

 Official fire protection poster, January 1871.
 Musée Carnavalet.

 France declared war on Prussia on 19 July 1870, initiating the Franco-Prussian War.
 Following the surrender of Napoleon III at the Battle of Sedan in early September, Parisians proclaimed the establishment of the Third Republic on 4 September 1870.
 However, hostilities continued, and from 20 September 1870, Paris came under siege by Prussian forces.
 During the siege, Prussian artillery regularly bombarded the city, particularly affecting the Left Bank, where numerous residential buildings were destroyed.
 The continuous cannonade instilled fear among the city's inhabitants.
-Fighting around Paris in the autumn and winter of 1870–1871 led to widespread destruction, with both French and Prussian forces responsible for the burning of buildings, bridges, farms, millstones, and forested areas.
+Fighting around Paris in the autumn and winter of 1870–1871 led to widespread destruction, with both French and Prussian forces responsible for the burning of buildings, bridges, farms, haystacks, and forested areas.
 In January 1871, a series of fires broke out in Paris as a result of the shelling, although these incidents were quickly contained.

 The fear of Paris being destroyed by an invading force—an anxiety rooted in the legacy of the French Revolution, which served as a key ideological reference for the Paris Commune—was a recurring theme among 19th-century Parisian revolutionaries.
 This fear gradually transformed into a revolutionary resolve among some Communards to reshape and, if necessary, destroy the existing urban landscape.
 A central element of this approach was the barricade, which played both a defensive and symbolic role during the Commune.
 Beyond its military function, the barricade served to reconfigure public space, often constructed from everyday materials, including furniture and household items.
 This erasure of boundaries between private and public space marked the beginning of a broader revolutionary impulse to transform the city, ultimately culminating in the deliberate burning of parts of Paris during the final days of the Commune.

 Second siege of Paris, 2 April to 21 May 1871.
 Map by Charles Prolès and Rougeron-Vignerot, 1892.
 BNF.